creame/joinchat/README.txt

 = 4.5.14 =
 * CHANGE Delay 'message_send' replace variables until used (fix conflict with Rank Math).
+* CHANGE Optimized variable replacement, runs only when needed.

 = 4.5.13 =
 * FIX Tooltip text is cut off when there is an image emoji.